-- 9 nights hotel accommodation on double occupancy basis.
+- Nine nights of hotel accommodation on a double occupancy basis.

 - Three meals a day.

 - English speaking local expert tour leader

 - All transfers and sightseeing by a private vehicle